k3s-io/docs/docs/quick-start.md

 Each machine must have a unique hostname.
 If your machines do not have unique hostnames, pass the `K3S_NODE_NAME` environment variable and provide a value with a valid and unique hostname for each node.
 :::

-If interested in having more server nodes, see [High Availability Embedded etcd](./datastore/ha-embedded.md) and [High Availability External DB](./datastore/ha.md) pages for more information.
+If you are interested in having more server nodes, see the [High Availability Embedded etcd](./datastore/ha-embedded.md) and [High Availability External DB](./datastore/ha.md) pages for more information.